-That was by and large how I learned: You focused on your mind, but exercise and training your body were completely different disciplines.
+That was by and large how I learned in school: to focus on my mind, with physical exercise and bodily training being treated as completely different disciplines.

 A Different Perspective

 However, I also feel fortunate to have learned through martial arts training that the mind can also follow the body. Â Iâ€™ve studied a few different martial arts and remember one lesson in particular during which one of my teachers was taking us through an exercise.
 He started to become frustrated with us because we werenâ€™t conveying an assertive attitude.
 He felt like we were holding back or not really putting 100 percent of our energy and intention into each attack. Â

 At one point, he said, â€œIf youâ€™re having trouble getting that assertive intention and 100 percent focus on the attack â€” that mental aspect of it â€” before you start, bend your front knee forward.â€

 My initial reaction was complete confusion.
 I thought, â€œHow is bending my front knee forward going to cause me to feel more assertive?â€

 But then my teacher explained that when you engage in an attack with an assertive attitude, that attitude causes you to start the attack by bending your front knee in order to shift your weight forward.
 My teacher said, â€œIf you put your body into a position that would follow from having an attitude of assertiveness, like bending your front knee forward, putting your body into this physical position can cause your mind to actually be in that state of mental assertiveness.Â The mind follows the body.â€Â